Deck Mate

-Deck Mate is a shuffling machine designed by SHFL entertainment in 2002 used by casino poker rooms to assist dealers in shuffling.
+Deck Mate was a shuffling machine designed by SHFL entertainment in 2002 used by casino poker rooms to assist dealers in shuffling.
 The original machine can shuffle a deck in approximately 45 seconds.
-SHFL entertainment holds a virtual monopoly over shuffling machines and generally rents them out to casinos for about $US500 a month.
-The machine can be purchased for around $US16,000.
+SHFL entertainment had a virtual monopoly over shuffling machines and generally rented them out to casinos for about $US500 a month.

 In 2013, SHFL entertainment was acquired by Bally Technologies.
+In August 2014, Bally agreed to be acquired by Scientific Games, now Light & Wonder.

 Deck Mate 2

 In 2012, SHFL entertainment released Deck Mate 2 which can shuffle a deck in 22 seconds and includes card recognition, allows operators to call the "clock", and has a remote touchscreen display.
+The latest card shuffling device from Light & Wonder is the MDX, with the capability to shuffle up to 10 decks simultaneously.